newwhitecheng/2018_cei_intern/README.md

 # 2018_cei_intern
-## This repository serve as a record for those interns at Duke computational evolutionary intellegence laboratory.
+## This repository serve as a record for those do internship at Duke computational evolutionary intellegence laboratory.